Popular panic attack solutions are mostly futile. Get details on two lesser-known techniques that stop panic attacks effectively anytime, anywhere.

 If you aren’t sure where to turn, you’ll find information on various types of mental health practitioners with a strong emphasis on drug-free treatments in our Mental Health Resources Guide.

-You may want to consider working with a certified EFT practitioner.
+Or you may want to consider working with a certified EFT practitioner.